jeb2239/CINQ/docs/tutorial.md

 ####__2.
 Mapping function__

 The mapping functions allow the data contained by the enumerable to be changed into another form.
-This allows non-numerical data be transformed to useable values that can be analyzed using some of the Mathematics functions.
+This allows non-numerical data be transformed to usable values that can be analyzed using some of the Mathematics functions.

 ####__3.
 Element index__

-By having access to the element index, it is possible to perform actions or comparisons only on the desired indices.
+By having access to the element index, it is possible to perform actions or comparisons only on the desired indices or possibly include the indices in calculations.